-Step one: Be skeptical.
-It’s hard but it’s for the best, and it helps build credibility.
+Be sceptical.
+It’s hard, but it’s for the best, and it helps build credibility.

-Second step – look at the photos on the computer, try not to zoom in your phone as the screen is smaller and you may see something, that you won’t be able to stop seeing it, however, it may just be pixels and light.
+The second step – look at the photos on the computer, try not to zoom in your phone as the screen is smaller and you may see something, that you won’t be able to stop seeing it.
+However, it may just be pixels and light.
 The phenomenon where we create meaning out of random stimulus is called pareidolia.
-This doesn’t mean that there isn’t such a thing as ghosts, they can be captured on film, but that’s not always the way they reveal themselves.
-Scents and sounds can’t be photographed although sounds may appear on a video.
+It doesn’t mean that there isn’t such a thing as ghosts.
+Ghosts can be caught on film, but that’s not always the way they reveal themselves.
+Scents and sounds aren’t able captured on film although sounds may appear on a video.

-The story behind the picture is a little important, however it is noted most full apparitions (that look like a person) aren’t experienced by the person taking the photograph or other subjects until later.
-It takes a lot of energy for the apparition to appear there is little else it can do, as we’ll explore when we look at the ‘pushy-ghost’ phenomenon or poltergeists they only appear as a blur on the footage, as though the energy is directed into affecting the natural world.
+The story behind the picture has importance.
+It is noted most full apparitions (that look like a person) aren’t experienced by the person taking a photograph or other subjects until later.
+It takes a lot of energy for the apparition to appear there is little else it can do as we’ll explore when we look at the ‘pushy-ghost’ phenomenon or poltergeists.
+Sometimes they only appear as a blur on the footage, as though the energy is directed into affecting the natural world.

-There are ways to check that photos haven’t been edited through programs such as Symantec Ghost and image edit software, that can breakdown the metadata of a photo.
+There are ways to check if photos have been edited through programs such as Symantec Ghost and imaging software.
+That can breakdown the metadata of a picture.

-Check shutter speed, and aperture.
-This is especially important as with a long exposure, and the subject not staying in the frame can cause them to appear opaque, it’s important to check the settings through the metadata (which is also available through image editing software).
+Check the shutter speed and aperture.
+This is especially important as with a long exposure, and the subject not staying in the frame can cause them to appear opaque, it’s essential to check the settings through the metadata (which is also available through image editing software).

-Natural elements can cause ghost/spirit/orb phenomenon make sure you eliminate these reasons first:
+Natural elements can cause ghost/spirit/orb phenomenon to make sure you eliminate these reasons first:

 - shiny or reflective surfaces (this is because this is kind of how lenses work, through mirrors and reflective surfaces)

 - hair wafting into the lens

 A little knowledge of some photographic principles: